Avg. Base Salary (USD)

 The program project manager is a title held by higher-level staff in various industries, although the title is most commonly found in the finance and information technology sectors.
 Depending on the field a manager is in, the title is usually an appointment for a project that has a specific time limit.
 However, these managers are usually always presiding over consecutive projects, so when one ends, they will begin working on another; for example, the program project manager could constantly …Read more

-Create, share, and update project plans and communicate status to clients and management.
+- Create, share, and update project plans and communicate status to clients and management.

-Troubleshoot and resolve technical, vendor, and personnel issues with respect to timelines.
+- Troubleshoot and resolve technical, vendor, and personnel issues with respect to timelines.